zukelwa20/taxi-queue-app/readme.md

 	<img src="minivan.png" alt="" width="100" style="display:inline-block">
 </span>

-They need a web widget which rank managers can use to keep track of how many people are joining and leaving the queue.
-Once there are enough people in the queue they can board the taxi.
-Taxis are also queueing and people can only board a taxi if there is at least one taxi in the queue.
+They need a web widget which rank managers can use to keep track of how many people are joining and leaving taxi queues.
+They also want to keep track of how many taxis are queueing.

 ## Instructions